 The Most Important Part of the Body for Poker Tells

-At a table you don’t have to talk, you don’t have to move your face, you don’t have to get up and down.
-If we are looking for changes and deviations in movement one the best places to find that is in the area of the body that is required to move the most.
-You have to check your cards, you have to raise, fold.
-Your hands are the most required element at the poker table.
+At a table you don’t have to talk, you don’t have to move your face, you don’t have to get up or change your position.
+If we are looking for changes and deviations in movement, one the best places to find them is in the area of the body that is required to move the most.
+You have to check your cards.
+You have to take actions.
+Your hands are the most required element of movement at the poker table.

 You can put glasses on your eyes, cover your face, wear a scarf to cover your neck, but when it comes to hands you can’t hide the movement.
 Your hands have to be used in order to actually play the game.

-Things like genuine displays of emotion in the face happen extremely quickly and randomly.
-You need to be paying attention to the right person, at the right time, and make sure you are focusing on the right part of their face.
-The timing of when a player uses his hands is way more predictable and ultimately easier to isolate.
+Other pieces of information, like genuine displays of emotion in the face, can happen so quickly and be over in less than a second.
+In these situations you need to be paying attention to the right person, at the right time, and focusing on the right part of their face.
+The timing of a player using their hands is much more predictable and ultimately easier to isolate.
 A player can slightly gesture or move forward and then you can start to pay attention to that individual.

-People are so terrible at standardizing behavior that their attempts sometimes make it easier to pay attention to them.
+People are so terrible at standardizing behavior that their attempts sometimes make them easier to read.
 For example, a player pulls back their cards, checks them, and holds them in a specific way, not realizing that there is a slight difference in distance when hands are strong versus marginal.
-The standardization of behavior is an amazing way to reduce tells.
-However, if you aren't successful you can make it significantly easier for people to spot deviations in behavior.
-It’s like when a player tells you that he always puts a chip on his cards to protect them.
-He doesn’t take into consideration that he places his chip on his cards quicker when he has a strong hand.
+The standardization of behavior is something a lot of players get wrong, it’s not easy and often the process they use makes it significantly easier for people to spot deviations in behavior.
+For example, a player may always put a chip on their cards, but won’t realize that they place the chip faster when they have a strong hand.

-The hands will be way easier to interpret than other parts of the body.
-For example, without any in depth training a player would have an easier time spotting changes in the way a player bets or check their cards as opposed to decoding what a specific movement in the upper half of the face meant.
-Hands are simply less complicated than other regions of the body.
-In 2013 a study by Micheal Slepian touched upon this issue when he had participants decode poker-hand quality from minimal visual information and also found the hands were the most effective area to watch.
+The hands will be much easier to interpret than other parts of the body.
+For example, without any in depth training, a player would have an easier time spotting changes in the way a player bets or check their cards as opposed to decoding the meaning of a specific movement in the upper half of the face.
+Hands are less complicated than other regions of the body.
+In 2013 a study by Micheal Slepian touched upon this issue when he had participants decode poker hand quality from minimal visual information, and also found the hands were the most effective area to pay attention to.

-Because the hands are necessary in order to execute the majority of decisions you make at the table we often see information embedded inside this movement.
-This is ultimately why the hands are so damn valuable.
-The information you gain from them is often connected to some sort of thought process.
-Whether it’s an experienced player who slightly hesitates because he believes he might get more value by betting a smaller amount, or a hesitation from a very inexperienced player who finally gets a big pair and doesn’t want to “mess up.”
-When behaviors are connected to a thought process it makes interpretation more accurate at the table.
+Because the hands are necessary in order to execute the majority of decisions you will need to make at the table, we often see information embedded inside this movement.
+This is ultimately why the hands are so valuable.
+The information is often connected to some sort of thought process.
+The information will still require interpretation based on context, but whether you have an experienced player who slightly hesitates because they believe they might get more value by betting a smaller amount, or a very inexperienced player who hesitates because he finally gets a big pair and doesn’t want to “mess up,” the behavioral information in the hands during an action or a decision can almost narrate a player’s thoughts.
+When behaviors are connected to a thought process, it makes interpretation more accurate at the table.

-The hands are so important not only because of the fact that you can find so many patterns embedded in the movement but also because it is a part of the body that is required so much at the table.
-Even though you can standardize your movement, so many players will have a difficult time actually implementing standards.
+The hands are so important not only because of the fact that you can find so many patterns embedded in the movement, but also because it is a part of the body that is difficult to standardize or conceal, and they are fundamentally linked to our most important actions at the table.